 Patient educators implement a variety of skills in their healthcare environment.
-Their well-developed skillsets help them communicate with patients, implement treatment plans, and gauge how well patients respond to individual treatment modalities.
+Their well-developed skill sets help them communicate with patients, implement treatment plans, and gauge how well they respond to individual treatment modalities.

 The individual skills that a patient educator needs can include:

 - Patient education.
 The ability to answer patient questions, address patient concerns, and familiarize patients with details on upcoming treatment modalities.

 - Patient treatment.
 The ability to implement effective treatment modalities, in tandem with other patient care providers, to improve patient outcomes.

 - Interpersonal communication.
 The ability to communicate with nurses, doctors, and other patient care providers to inform them of a patient’s needs and preferences.

 - Technological proficiency.
 The ability to correctly use all necessary pieces of healthcare technology, including any medical devices, online platforms, and databases.

 - Empathy.
 The ability to share a patient’s feelings toward their circumstances, and then implement strategies that help patients remain comfortable and anxiety-free while receiving care.

 These and other skills allow patient educators to enjoy success each day in a healthcare environment while communicating with patients and implementing specific treatment strategies.

 The exact income of a patient educator can vary based on several different influences.
 These factors include your employer, employer’s location, employer’s public or private funding, years of experience, education, and active certifications.
 The salary of a patient educator can average $46,356, with a range of roughly $34,000 to $64,000 earned each year.